Integrations

 What gets ingested

-• Semantic models with their entities, dimensions, and measures
+• Semantic models with their entities, dimensions, measures, and the join edges inferred from entity relationships

 • Metric definitions with their expressions and filters